Questions & Answers on Mindfulness

 Not everything is going to be in our favor, but that’s what we want.
 We want our Internet browser to be faster.
 We want Netflix faster, YouTube faster.
 And they’re making the devices faster––tablets and phones.
 But then those faster devices use more space, too.
 When the hard drive becomes full, then the speed comes down, so in the end it’s the same.
 In fact, it’s more irritating, because you expected the new device to work faster and it doesn’t.
 In our century, technology presents challenges of its own.

-So regarding instant gratification: if everything begins to go faster, it may not be such a good thing in the end.
+It’s good for us to remember that, even if everything begins to go faster, it may not be such a good thing in the end.
 Consider if your web browser were to open at the speed of thought.
 Whatever you’re thinking about, right away it opens and shows you that.
 It could be an embarrassing thought.
 That could be quite a problem, especially in your workplace.
 Then we would need to develop another program to block those thoughts at work––like an antivirus, but an anti-certain-thoughts program.
 So fast is not necessarily best.
 When we expect a result right away, I think it becomes an obstacle for us.

 When we’re on the path of practice, the path of awakening, we must try––try to be mindful.
 Our aim here is not to succeed.
 We don’t need to succeed all the time.
 It’s not possible, right?
 Why can we not succeed every time we engage in mindfulness practice?
 The same reason we cannot succeed in winning every time we buy a lottery ticket!